unbxd/search-JS-library/docs/configurations/BreadCrumbConfig.md

 Function
 {: .label }

-Customize the look and feel of the breadcrumb component by defining this function that is expected to return a HTML string for the template.
-You will get the breadcrumbs list as parameter to this function
+The "template" function here refers to the ability to change the look and feel of the breadcrumb feature .
+The function receives the list of breadcrumbs to be displayed ,  and the breadcrumb configurations as parameters and return a string of HTML to render the breadcrumb on to the webpage .

+This function passes two params:
+1. `breadcrumbs` - the list of breadcrumbs to be displayed
+2. `breadcrumb` - the breadcrumb configurations

+**Expected return value**: a string of HTML that will be used to render the breadcrumbs on the webpage

 ### Default Value
 {: .no_toc }